anyaschukin/N-Puzzle/README.md

 # N-Puzzle

-Solve [sliding puzzles](https://en.wikipedia.org/wiki/Sliding_puzzle) using the A* search algorithm with several heuristics.
+A [sliding puzzles](https://en.wikipedia.org/wiki/Sliding_puzzle) solver using the A* search algorithm with several heuristics.

 The goal is to solve quickly, with a target of under 10 seconds for puzzle size 3.
 This project solves size 3 in at worst a few milliseconds.